TheMoonThatRises/55885K/README.md

 ### Controlling the Robot
 * Button B

-    * Holding the button will reset the fourbar.
+    * Resets the front fourbar.
+While resetting, the robot will be unable to perform any other actions for 1 second.
 * Button A

     * Changes the sensitivy of the controller.
 Default is / 1.
 Can go up to / 3.5.